“Education is not the learning of facts, but the training of minds to think.” Albert Einstein

 The whole administrative hierarchy of education, as it grew up, followed the model of industrial bureaucracy.
 The very organization of knowledge into permanent disciplines was grounded on industrial assumptions.
 Children marched from place to place and sat in assigned stations.
 Bells rang to announce changes of time.

 The inner life of the school thus became an anticipatory mirror, a perfect introduction to industrial society.
 The most criticized features of education today – the regimentation, lack of individualization, the rigid systems of seating, grouping, grading and marking, the authoritarian role of the teacher – are precisely those that made mass public education so effective an instrument of adaptation for its place and time."

-Contrary to Toffler’s description, some argue that the Prussian model of education was initially set up to instil discipline and obedience in citizens rather than to produce "factory workers".
+However, contrary to Toffler’s description, some argue that the Prussian model of education was initially set up to instill discipline and obedience in citizens rather than to produce "factory workers".

 However, most agree on the fact that the spread of industrialisation created the need for compliant and literate workers.
 Therefore, this system was subsequently copied for this purpose by U.S, U.K and other parts of the world with great support for its adoption by industrialists.

 In the U.S, industrialists like John D. Rockefeller poured a significant amount of investment into education system.
 He created the General Education Board at the ultimate cost of $129 million and provided major funding for schools across the nation and was very influential in shaping the school system.

 He didn’t exactly conceal his interest and motive in being actively involved in promoting the widespread adoption of the education system and once stated